hazae41/webauthnstorage/README.md

   /**
-   * Store the private key into authenticated storage */ const handle = await WebAuthnStorage.create("My Private Key", bytes)
+   * Store the private key into authenticated storage */ const handle = await webAuthnStorage.create("My Private Key", bytes)

   /**
    * Store the handle to the private key into some unauthenticated storage